rhombus-project/rhomtools/README.md

 ## install

-"partyman install" downloads and initializes a fresh particl install into ~/.particl unless already present
+"rhomtools install" downloads and initializes a fresh rhombus install into ~/.rhombus unless already present

 ## reinstall

-"partyman reinstall" downloads and overwrites existing particl executables, even if already present
+"rhomtools reinstall" downloads and overwrites existing rhombus executables, even if already present

 ## restart

-"partyman restart [now]" restarts (or starts) particld.
-Searches for particl-cli/particld the current directory, ~/.particl, and $PATH.
+"rhomtools restart [now]" restarts (or starts) rhombusd.
+Searches for rhombus-cli/rhombusd the current directory, ~/.rhombus, and $PATH.
 It will prompt to restart if not given the optional 'now' argument.

 ## status

-"partyman status" interrogates the locally running particld and displays its status
+"rhomtools status" interrogates the locally running rhombusd and displays its status

 # Dependencies